Welcome to today's edition of the Rush 24-7 podcast.

 John Corzine did the Democrats' radio response to the president's radio address on Saturday.

-It was full of demagoguery and and and uh mischaracterizing the United Arab Emirates port deal.
+He was full of demagoguery and mischaracterizing the United Arab Emirates port deal.

-Uh that was quite a uh topic for discussion on the Sunday programs yesterday.
+That was quite a topic for discussion on the Sunday programs yesterday.

-So I thought, ladies and gentlemen, that I would uh share just some randomly chosen news items with you today that are related to the uh to the port deal.
+So I thought, ladies and gentlemen, that I would share just some randomly chosen news items with you today that are related to the port deal.

-First, a story here from the uh from the Boston Globe.
+First, a story here from the Boston Globe.

-Yes, the British energy conglomerate, National Grid PLC, uh which already owns Massachusetts biggest electric utility was poised to announce a seven billion dollar plus agreement early today uh to buy the Bay State's biggest gas utility as well.
+Yes, the British energy conglomerate, National Grid plc, which already owns Massachusetts' biggest electric utility, was poised to announce a $7 billion-plus agreement early today to buy the Bay State's biggest gas utility as well.

-Though the deal could still fall through at the last minute, the two companies were prepping to announce uh the takeover before London's stock exchange opened for trading this morning.
+Though the deal could still fall through at the last minute, the two companies were prepping to announce the takeover before London's Stock Exchange opened for trading this morning.

-Don't know if it actually happened, but uh do we need an investigation of this?
+Don't know if it actually happened, but do we need an investigation of this?

-Well, and some of you might be saying, no, Rush, we don't need an investigation.
+Well, some of you might be saying, no, Rush, we don't need an investigation.

 The Brits are our allies.

-Brit well, yeah, they are, but the the Brits could sell to anybody once they acquire this.
+Well, yeah, they are, but the Brits could sell to anybody once they acquire this.

-We need to investigate this, and we make them we need to make sure that every foreign company that buys an asset in the United States promises not to sell it in the future to people we don't approve of.
+We need to make sure that every foreign company that buys an asset in the United States promises not to sell it in the future to people we don't approve of.

 Here is, let's see.

-Um key span stock has climbed more than seven dollars per share in the last week on the speculation of this news.
+Keyspan stock has climbed more than $7 per share in the last week on the speculation of this news.

-And let's not forget, folks, that um the uh the seven seven bombers were Brits.
+And let's not forget, folks, that the 7-7 bombers were Brits.

 And they were British citizens.